pvtl/docker-dev/docs/faqs.md

 ## Mapping a Custom Hostname to a local site

 Let's say you want `phpinfo.com` to map to a local site.
-It's as easy as adding a new conf file to `apache/sites` then rebuilding (`docker-compose build apache`) and starting (`docker-compose up -d`).
+It's as easy as adding a new conf file to `apache/sites` then rebuilding (`docker compose build apache`) and starting (`docker compose up -d`).
 The file would looking something like this:

 ```
 DocumentRoot /var/www/html